MicrosoftDocs/azure-devops-yaml-schema/task-reference/copy-publish-build-artifacts-v1.md

 Use this task to copy build artifacts to a staging folder and then publish them to the server or a file share.
 Files are copied to the `$(Build.ArtifactStagingDirectory)` staging folder and then published.

 > [!IMPORTANT]
 > This task is deprecated.
-If you're using Team Foundation Server 2017 or newer, we recommend that you use [Pipeline Artifacts](/azure/devops/pipelines/artifacts/pipeline-artifacts).
->
-> Use this task only if you're using Team Foundation Server (TFS) 2015 RTM.
-You can find this task under the **Build** category **Publish Build Artifacts**.

-Use the Copy Files task and the Publish Build Artifacts task instead.
+We recommend that you use [Pipeline Artifacts](/azure/devops/pipelines/artifacts/pipeline-artifacts) and the [Copy Files task](copy-files-v2.md) and the [Publish Build Artifacts](publish-build-artifacts-v1.md) task instead.
 <!-- :::editable-content-end::: -->

 This task is deprecated.